Igorlozko/project-rain-blog/_posts/2024-01-21-digital-rain-cpp.md

 ---
 ## Introduction

 Digital rain is a visual effect of numbers and characters moving from top to bottom of the screen simulating a rainfall.
 I’ll discuss the development process, problem solving and technical conclusions that I came across during this project.
+The end goal of this project is to achieve a matrix effect of numbers and charracters falling down the console.
+Planning, design and technologies like algorithims will be used to achieve this effect.

 ### Project Demo
 <img src="https://raw.githubusercontent.com/igorlozko/project-rain-blog/main/docs/assets/images/Picture1.png" width="800" height="400">